HomeBest options › Marketing & Growth

 The traditional review method loses money by design: only 18% of restaurants respond to their reviews, taking 4 to 7 days on average, while 53% of diners expect a reply within 7 days.
 The Masterestaurant method flips the result in under 90 days: an alert in under 5 minutes, a reply in under 24 hours, and a protocol that links every complaint to the kitchen and the register, not just to marketing.
 The difference shows up in stars and in dollars: a 1-star increase in average rating is tied to 5% to 9% more revenue, according to Michael Luca's study at Harvard Business School.
 If your team checks Google once a week, you've already lost the fight.

-At Masterestaurant we measure the same pattern in restaurants from Bogotá to Miami: the owner checks Google once a week, answers what he can, and leaves 70% to 80% of negative reviews unanswered.
-Diego F. Parra puts it this way: 'online reputation isn't marketing, it's the cash register; every star you lose costs 5% to 9% of revenue according to the Harvard study.'
-94% of diners read reviews before choosing a table, and 89% trust them as much as a friend's recommendation.
-The problem is almost never the food — many of these restaurants keep food cost controlled at 28%-30% — but the lack of a system that turns every comment into a kitchen or service action within the first 24 hours.
+At Masterestaurant we track the same pattern from Bogotá to Miami: the owner checks Google once a week, answers what time allows, and leaves 70% to 80% of negative reviews without a reply.
+Diego F. Parra puts it the way he does in every diagnostic: online reputation isn't marketing, it's the cash register, and every star you lose costs 5% to 9% of revenue, according to the Harvard study.
+Most of these restaurants cook well enough, food cost usually sits controlled between 28% and 30%, and still lose tables, because 94% of diners read reviews before picking a table and 89% trust them as much as a friend's word.
+Flavor is rarely the gap.
+What's missing is a system that turns each comment into a concrete kitchen or floor action inside the first 24 hours.

 The best system for restaurants open on weekends that need real-time review responses